 Eating a delectable raspberry and lime macaroon while sitting outside a bistro in France, gazing at the fountains and storefronts, or snacking on fresh hand-rolled sushi in Japan while gazing at the koi ponds, it’s incredibly easy to forget you are actually in sunny Central Florida.

-While people often tell me that Epcot is their LEAST favorite of the Disney franchise, I absolutely scoff!
-It is, in fact, my favorite!
-We finally took the kids to all 4 Disney parks, and when I asked the kids afterward which was their favorite, they replied to Epcot as well!
+While people often tell me that Epcot is their LEAST favourite of the Disney franchise, I absolutely scoff!
+It is, in fact, my favourite!
+We finally took the kids to all 4 Disney parks, and when I asked the kids afterward which was their favourite, they replied to Epcot as well!